Philippos123/A-simple-stroll/README.md

 * Desktop (Windows 11)
 * Macbook M1 2018(macOS Sonoma 14.3)

+### Bugs
+1. I found a bug where i didnt define the "username" on the forest trail wich made the application crash.
+2. When the player added invalid input it became an infinite loop so I hade to make sure that if they added invalid input they were irritated back to that function.

 ## Images

 In this picture, the user has the power to create their own story by controlling who they will meet.
 Is it a girl or a man?
 Friend or foe?